MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Experiments

 \textbf{Evaluation of scaling ability.} To evaluate the scaling ability of MetaUrban's compositional architecture, we train models on a different number of generated scenes, from 5 to 1,000.
 As shown in Figure~\ref{fig:ablation} (b), the performance improves remarkably from 12$\%$ to 46$\%$, as we include more scenes for training, demonstrating the strong scaling ability of MetaUrban.
 MetaUrban's compositional nature has the potential to extend more diverse scenes with a larger element repository in the future, which could further boost the agent's performance.

 \textbf{Evaluation of static and dynamic density.} To evaluate the influence of static object density and dynamic environmental agents, we evaluate the different proportions of them on the PointNav and SocialNav tasks, respectively, from 1$\%$ to 100$\%$.
-Note that we keep the number of training scenes unchanged when sampling different densities.
-As shown in Figure~\ref{fig:ablation} (c) and (d), with the increasing density of both static objects and dynamic agents, the success rates of both train and test experience dramatic degradations, demonstrating the challenges for embodied agents when facing crowded streets in urban scenes.
-In our experiments, we observe many interesting failure cases that can indicate promising future directions to improve AI’s performance in MetaUrban and, ultimately, in real-world urban scenes.
-We make a detailed discussion in the Appendix.
+As shown in Figure~\ref{fig:ablation} (c) and (d), with the increasing density of both static objects and dynamic agents, the success rates of both train and test experience dramatic degradations, demonstrating the challenges for embodied agents when facing crowded scenes.
+In our experiments, we observe many interesting failure cases that can indicate promising future directions to improve AI’s performance.
+We showcase some videos on the project page.